OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-01.md

 ## Micah 1:13

-> Harness the chariot to the team of horses,
-> You inhabitant of Lachish—
+> Prepare the chariot, you resident of Lachish—
-> She was the beginning of sin
+> She was the start of sin
 > To the daughter of Zion—
 > Because in you were found
-> The rebellious acts of Israel.
+> The rebellious deeds of Israel.

 ## Micah 1:14

-> Therefore you will give parting gifts
+> Therefore you will send farewell gifts
-> On behalf of Moresheth-gath;
+> For Moresheth-gath;
-> The houses of Achzib will become a deception
+> The houses of Achzib will prove deceptive
 > To the kings of Israel.

 ## Micah 1:15

-> Moreover, I will bring on you
+> Furthermore, I will bring upon you
-> The one who takes possession,
+> The one who will take possession,
 > You inhabitant of Mareshah.
-> The glory of Israel will enter Adullam.
+> The glory of Israel will arrive at Adullam.

 ## Micah 1:16